Whenever traveling to the beautiful city of Cape Town is brought up, unfortunately the number one concern is safety. Is Cape Town dangerous?

 To take a taxi off the main road, simply wait for one to drive by and wave your arm.
 When you get in, you will likely pay between .50 and $1 for the ride.
 The ride itself can be an adventure, often with loud music and speedy driving, but it is a relatively reliable way of getting around.

 Note: Do not take a taxi at night in Cape Town as this can be dangerous.

-There are two main bus services in Cape Town: Golden Arrow and MyCiti.
-Both operate in different parts of the city and both are very reliable.
+There are two main bus services in the city: Golden Arrow and MyCiti.
+Both operate in different parts of Cape Town and both are very reliable.

 Trains were once very reliable in Cape Town, but since 2020, this is no longer the case.
 The trains are frequently late and or not running at all and you will need to give yourself ample time or leave early if planning to travel by train.